Rohit1mag/ghosthire/README.md

 # Job Aggregator - YC Jobs Focus

-A web scraper and job aggregator that finds software engineering roles from Y Combinator companies in W24, S24, and W25 batches (11-50 employees).
+A web scraper and job aggregator that finds software engineering roles from Y Combinator companies in W24, S24, and W25 batches.

 ## Architecture Overview